systemjs/systemjs/docs/creating-plugins.md

 * Locate: Overrides the location of the plugin resource
 * Fetch: Called with third argument representing default fetch function, has full control of fetch output.
-* Translate: Returning undefined, assumes `load.source` was modified, and runs default translate hooks as well.
-Returning a source skips running the default hooks.
+* Translate: Returns the translated source from `load.source`, can also set `load.metadata.sourceMap` for full source maps support.
 * Instantiate: Providing this hook as a promise or function allows the plugin to hook instantiate.
 Any return value becomes the defined custom module object for the plugin call.

 ### Building Plugins